frederiksemmel/linicrypt_typst/main.typ

   They restrict the valid states of $PP$ in the dimension $ii$.
   We instantiate them with a concrete input $i in FF$: $ii vv = i$.
-  This is structurally similar to the random oracle constraint, which is instantiated with a concrete orcle $H$: $H(QQ vv) = aa vv$.
+  This is structurally similar to the random oracle constraint, which is instantiated with a concrete oracle $H$: $H(QQ vv) = aa vv$.

   Benefits:
   - The collapse of the input matrix is now handled by collapse of constraints.
   - We allow extra freedom in the solution ordering which seems more general.
     Previously we kind of require the inputs to $PP$ to be fixed first.
     With lots of programs,
-    it would be ok to start computing constraints without knowing all the input.
+    it would be OK to start computing constraints without knowing all the input.
-    This is the case for merkle damgard for example.
+    This is the case for Merkle Damgard for example.

 - Maybe we can simplify the solvable security game.
   Remove fixing and outside parts.